In 2015, Patcong Creek Foundation began pursuing Environmental Initiatives in an effort to help keep regional waterways and crabbing spots clean.

 The foundation partners with Atlantic County Utilities Authority, Linwood Environmental Commission and Somers Point Green Team in the annual Patcong Creek Clean Up each May.
 The 2017 clean up took place on May 21st and removed over two tons of debris from Patcong Creek.

-During the clean up, volunteerss help with the clean up debris from the marshes around the creek and use their boats to transport larger items back to land where they can be properly disposed of.
+During the event, volunteers helped to clean up debris from the Patcong Creek (including surrounding marsh) and used their boats to transport larger items back to land for proper disposal.

 Finally, the foundation is actively involved with efforts to remove, recycle and/or dispose of derelict crab pots in and around the Great Egg Harbor Bay Region.
 Derelict crab pots are a detriment to wildlife and dangerous to people in and boaters on the water.

 To learn more about our Environmental Initiatives, e-mail Patcong Creek Foundation’s Executive Director or call 609-233-8935.

 Want to support the Assault on Patcong Creek’s clean up efforts?